 iii.
 Describe the Lead Agency's analysis of the interaction between the additional amounts charged to families with the required family co-payment and the ability of current subsidy payment rates to provide access to care without additional fees.
-Click or tap here to enter text.
+We have identified a need for to establish data collecction & reporting processes for the additional amounts CCDF providers charge above the max subsidy rate, We will be developing this system with implementation by June 30, 2022 Analysis of the interaction between additional amounts charged to families and the ability of the current subsidy payment rates to provide accewss without additional fees is currently being conducted as part of our MRS and Narrow Cost Analysis and will be published in that report.